balderdashy/sails-docs/concepts/Helpers/Helpers.md

 // api/helpers/say-hello.js
 module.exports = {

   friendlyName: 'Say hello',

-  description: 'A utility that accepts a name and creates a greeting.',
+  description: 'Return a personalized greeting using the provided name.',

   sync: true, // See the `Synchronous helpers` documentation later in this document